Suntory eyes US canned cocktail push as young Japanese shun booze

 The global canned cocktail market, which Japanese beverage makers created some 40 years ago with drinks known locally as "chu-his", is now the fastest growing alcoholic drink segment, as pandemic restrictions prompted more people to imbibe at home and cut higher calorie drinks like beer.

-The next and most important hurdle in Suntory's worldwide ambition is tackling the massive U.S. market.
-The company already has a foothold following its 2014 takeover of Beam Inc, maker of Jim Beam whiskey.
+The next and most important hurdle in Suntory's worldwide ambition is tackling the massive US market.
+The company already has a foothold following its 2014 takeover of Beam, maker of Jim Beam whiskey.
 The company stood up a global canned cocktail division in March and its American-based team came to Tokyo in June to collaborate on strategy.

-Hard seltzers dominate the U.S. sector, with top brands White Claw and Truly drawing about $10.8 billion in sales in the five years through 2021, market research provider, Euromonitor International said.
+Hard seltzers dominate the US sector, with top brands White Claw and Truly drawing about US$10.8 billion in sales in the five years through 2021, market research provider, Euromonitor International said.

-The company did not say which canned cocktails from of its expansive catalogue it hopes to bring to U.S. shores.
-But Double Lemon would start at a disadvantage to entrenched competitor Mike's Hard Lemonade, which costs about $2.50 for a 12 oz can.
+The company did not say which canned cocktails from of its expansive catalogue it hopes to bring to US shores.
+But Double Lemon would start at a disadvantage to entrenched competitor Mike's Hard Lemonade, which costs about US$2.50 for a 12 oz can.
 Mike's became a runway hit after its debut 20 years ago, with marketing that some critics said appealed to young underage drinkers.

 Meanwhile, canned cocktails that use hard liquor like vodka or gin are taxed at about 45 cents a can, compared with about 8 cents for the seltzers that use malt liquor.
 Double Lemon, for example, uses shochu, a traditional Japanese liquor distilled usually from sweet potatoes.